GP practice manager GP surgery manager

 With experience, you could become a partner (part-owner) of the practice.

-You could move into healthcare management in hospitals, health authorities and NHS trusts, social services or private healthcare.
+You might move into healthcare management in a hospital, health authority or NHS trust.

 You may be interested in: